 Buck Abyss Fillet

-New in the lineup for Buck Knives is the already popular Abyss Fillet.
-The six-inch 420HC stainless steel blade is flexible and adept at cleaning whatever you manage to reel in.
+The six-inch 420HC stainless steel blade on this already-popular knife is flexible and adept at cleaning whatever you manage to reel in.
 The ergonomic nylon handle is stylized with nautical camo patterns and rubberized in order to maintain grip even when wet.

 Blade: 6-inch 420HC stainless steel, full tang, plain edge, spay point